IsaacSchemm/DeviantArtFs/README.md

 ## Known issues

 * Mature content filtering is not supported (use the `is_mature` flag on the deviation instead).
+* The profile_pic field in the user.profile expansion is not supported due to circular type definitions.
+Get it from the full profile object instead.
 * The following fields in the deviation object are not supported:
   * challenge
   * challenge_entry
   * motion_book
-* The profile_pic field in the user.profile expansion is not supported due to circular type definitions.
-Get it from the full profile object instead.
-* Some of the newer fields on the deviation object (like premium_folder_data or text_content) are not currently supported.
+  * premium_folder_data
+  * text_content
+  * suggested_reasons
-* The api_session return object is ignored.
+* The api_session return object is not supported.

 ## Examples